 The benefit of a co-transcriptome is that it should be possible to map how polymorphisms cause effects in the pathogen and how these effects transmit to an altered transcriptome in the host.
 This would suggest that a trans-eQTL hotspot for B. cinerea transcripts may control virulence pathways and thus cause an associated trans-eQTL hotspot in the A. thaliana response.
-However, we found no overlap in eQTL hotspots across the two transcriptomes; hotspots targeting B. cinerea gene expression linked to 0 to 56 transcripts in A. thaliana, and hotspots targeting A. thaliana gene expression linked to 0 to 3 B. cinerea transcripts.
+However, through the GWA analysis we detected no overlap in eQTL hotspots across the two transcriptomes; hotspots targeting B. cinerea gene expression linked to 0 to 56 transcripts in A. thaliana, and hotspots targeting A. thaliana gene expression linked to 0 to 3 B. cinerea transcripts.
 All of these are values that are below the permutation threshold.
 To test if this is caused by using solely the top SNP per transcript, we repeated the full analysis by selecting the top 10 SNPs per transcript.
 This again identified a limited number of trans-eQTL hotspots with little overlap between the two species’ transcriptomes (Figure S6).
 This suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotspots but can involve narrower changes in the pathogen that are magnified in the host’s response.
+However, future studies using these eQTL hotspots as a priori candidates for control of transcript variation in both host and pathogen may detect more modulation overlap across the two transcriptomes.

 eQTL hotspot modules